Select the class you would like to register for and complete a registration form and payment on our website.

 6 hours of driving are required.
 Drives will be scheduled weekly, and drive times are separate from class times.

-A student must be 15 by the first day of class and may not begin after the 3rd day off class.
+A student must be 15 on the first day of class.

 registered for a driver's education class.
 You must go to dol.wa.gov and apply online at license express.
 The number that you receive will be your permit number.
 Please submit this number with your registration form.
 We will then input the starting date of your Driver's Ed course to Department of Licensing.
 You may then go to Department of Licensing as early as 10 days prior to the start of your class to get your permit, if you are 15 years old.
 You will need to have your permit by the second of week of class.